PalmPalm7/CS162-Group13-Clone/doc/mlfqs.md

 ```
 ### Algorithms
-- Block any interrupt
-  First we block any interrupt for the scheduler to help it schedule successfully

 - Choosing the next thread to run
-  We do a scan through all the queue, from the highest priority to the lowest one,
+  We do a scan through the list, and marked the highest thread, then we picked up the thread with highest priority and send to the scheduler.
-  as long as we found the one with some thread in it, we do round robin in that queue.

 - Changing thread`s priority
-  if time tick has done, and the thread has not yet completed , we push the thread
+  This happened in scheduling.
+When schedule() is called, and the thread has not finished, we re-calculate the priority for the thread, then put it back to the list.

-  into a lower level
+- Calculate the priority
+  First we need to calculate the recent CPU, then calculate nice value of a thread, In the end we go through the priority formular.

 ### Synchronization

-- when the kernel called the scheduler, we block any interrupt for the scheduler.
+ when the kernel called the scheduler, we block any interrupt for the scheduler, so there is no need for
-- when a threads asked for a lock which cannot be satisfied, we blocked it and put it
-into the waiters lists.
+considering synchronization issues.

 ### Rationale

+- Alternative design 1: give 64 lists ,each response for 1 priority, when scheduling happened, we just moved the thread in the lists that fits its priority.
+This design is useful for the situation that we need to handle many threads( typically more than 64), while we would not counter so many threads in pintos, so many of the lists may be empty in most of the time. plus, if we choose this kind, we should modify all the functions related with ready_list, thus this is not the choice.
+- Alternative design 2: give more than one list( for example,2), and we destributed threads into those lists by their priority (for example,threads with priority higher than 31 should go to list 1, otherwise list 0).
+Similarly, it takes less time to find a thread to run, but it takes up more memories, and we should modify a lot of code to implement that, causing the program exponentially buggy and hard to debug.
+  In our current design, it may be less effitient if there is too much thread in the kernel, which is unlikely happended in pintos.
+Since we have ready-to-work data structure, there would not be too much code to be written, just to calculate the priority and choose the next thread part will need some code.
+  Assume we have n threads in the kernel, the time complexity and space complexity will all be O(n), since we have only one list, and we survey through the ready list to fine the next thread.
+  We have considered about extensibility, that is why we choose not to modify next_thread_to_run() directly, because we may want to change another policy for that, for this we can just modify 'fetch_thread()', and leave the other things unchanged.